 While indisputably delicious, these dishes require the kind of time that most of us have only on weekends.
 That doesn't mean grilling is out of the question during the week, though—the intense heat levels a grill can achieve make it a practical method for quickly cooking steaks, chops, fish, and more.

 With that in mind, we've collected 21 of our favorite fast grilling recipes—including skewers, seafood, and perfectly flame-kissed vegetables—all of which are done in 45 minutes or less.
-Check out our guide to grilling for even more recipes and helpful how-tos.
+Check out our grilling guides for even more recipes and helpful how-tos.

 Grilled Snacks and Side Dishes